csc690-sp19/csc690-FinalProject/README.md

 # csc690-FinalProject

 * TravalApp is an application for iOS.
-* It gives user recommand top travel spots in town.
+* It gives user recommended top travel spots in town.
 * This app is using the [FourSqaure API](https://developer.foursquare.com).

 ## User Stories

-The following **must-have** functionality:
+The following **must-have** functionalities:

 * [ ] User can view the top recommendation places in town on the tableview list.
 * [ ] User can view the top recommendation places in town on the mapview.